 I’m sure any instant coffee would do the trick, but I think it’s important minimize exposure to pesticides whenever possible.
 I use Mount Hagen’s organic instant coffee.

 Aside from being a great thickener, matcha powder is packed with antioxidants which help protect the skin against oxidative stress.
 It doesn’t contain quite as much caffeine as coffee, but for this mask, every little bit of caffeine helps.

 Organic honey has well-documented antibacterial and antioxidant properties.
 It’s also a humectant, so it will draw water from the air, prolonging the time the mask stays moist on your face.

 This is where essential oils can come in handy to a) mask the smell of swamp, and b) add even more therapeutic properties.
 I recommend the following:

 Coffee essential oil: Because this mask is all about the coffee, and its strong scent helps mask the smell of matcha.
 It would also add even more antioxidant power to this recipe.

 Blue tansy (Moroccan chamomile) essential oil: This soothing, anti-inflammatory oil is a miracle worker for skin issues of all kinds.
-It’s anti-histamine effects means it can help soothe even the worst irritation.
+It’s anti-histamine effects means it can help soothe irritation.
 It also imparts a floral scent that is clean and bright without being cloying.